Modern Slavery Statement

 In the last 12 months, as part of our commitment to combatting the risk of modern slavery in our operations and supply chain, Mindray has undertaken the following steps:

-A training campaign has been rolled out to explain the recently-updated “Code of Business Conduct and Ethics” and better emphasise our commitment to doing business with integrity.
+An awareness campaign has been rolled out to explain the Group “Code of Business Conduct and Ethics” and better emphasise our commitment to doing business with integrity.
 The new Code of Business Conduct and Ethics, among other things, reinforces our commitment to combatting the risk of Modern Slavery and Human Trafficking.

-Mindray UK has implemented a monitoring system to control completion rate of the UK mandatory training on modern slavery and human trafficking risks.
+Mindray UK keeps monitoring the completion rate of the UK mandatory training on modern slavery and human trafficking risks.

 Mindray, as a global medical solutions provider, has recently achieved an outstanding AA rating for its Environmental, Social and Governance (ESG) practices from Morgan Stanley Capital International (MSCI), a renowned international rating agency.
 This rating is the highest in the A-share market, signifying Mindray's impressive advancement towards being a leader in ESG management across the globe and specifically in the medical device industry.